Black-box Backdoor Defense via Zero-shot Image Purification: Preliminaries

-The denoising diffusion probabilistic model (DDPM~\cite{ho2020denoising}) is a generative model that has recently gained attention due to its ability to generate high-quality images.
-The original DDPM includes two processes: the forward process and the reverse process.
-In the forward process, the model iteratively adds noise to the input image until it transforms to random Gaussian noise $\mathbf{x}_T$, then in the reverse process, the model iteratively removes the added noise from the Gaussian noise image $\mathbf{x}_T$ to generate a noise-free image $\mathbf{x}_0$.
-The generated image $\mathbf{x}_0$ fits the distribution of the input images in the forward process.
-The model details are as follows:
+We leverage the reverse process of diffusion models to purify images.
+The denoising diffusion probabilistic model (DDPM) \cite{ho2020denoising} is a powerful generative model for generating high-quality images.
+It has two processes: a forward process and a reverse process.
+In the forward process, the model iteratively adds noise to an input image $\mathbf{x}_0$ until it becomes random Gaussian noises $\mathbf{x}_T$; in the reverse process, the model iteratively removes the added noise from $\mathbf{x}_T$ to recover the noise-free image $\mathbf{x}_0$.
+More details can be found in the DDPM paper~\cite{ho2020denoising}.